Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 - Settings & Modes

 - Lenses & Zoom

-Everyone has their own priorities when it comes to traveling.
-The same goes for pictures of outdoor adventures, impressions and experiences as well as vacations: same just want quick snapshots for their memories, other prefer to carefully compose and frame high-quality shots.
+Everyone has their own priorities when it comes to hiking.
+The same goes for pictures of outdoor adventures, impressions and experiences as well as vacations: some just want quick snapshots for their memories, other prefer to carefully compose and frame high-quality shots.

-We’ve reviewed three different kinds of travel cameras: point-and-shoot models are compact cameras that offer a small an inexpensive option.
+We’ve reviewed three different kinds of hiking cameras: point-and-shoot models are compact cameras that offer a small an inexpensive option.
 Their limitations are a small image sensor and no interchangeable lenses.

 Mirrorless cameras give you the option to change the lense and feature a larger sensor for higher image quality, yet are more compact than DSLRs.

 Digital single lens reflex (DSLR) cameras are bulkier and heavier, but feature an optical viewfinder and a large choice of high-grade lenses.

 Depending on where you hike, what you want to shoot and where your preferences lie, you might prioritize compactness, image quality, zoom options and lens choices or pre-configured recording modes and settings.